Government Support for Truck Operators in 2026: What’s Available and How to Access It

 Average Earnings

-More experienced drivers, particularly those who specialize or work as owner-operators, can see annual earnings in excess of AUD 120,000.
+More experienced drivers, particularly those who specialise or work as owner-operators, can see annual earnings in excess of AUD $120,000.

 Detailed Salary Breakdown